SurrealDB University is LIVE! Master the future of data

 If we wanted to use it to link the Nobleman to Wulfield, we would do it like this with a field called children:

-UPDATE person:the_nobleman SET daughters = [person:wulfield];
+UPDATE person:the_nobleman SET children = [person:wulfield];

 However, nothing happens!
 That’s because the schema doesn’t have a field called children.